slamora/brackets-wiki/Extension-UI-Guidelines.md

 ![Status bar example][status_bar]

-1. **Use for temporary status chanages.** That's why it's called a status bar.
+1. **Use for temporary status changes.** That's why it's called a status bar.
 2. **Duplicate functionality.** The status bar may not always be visible so functionality should be duplicated in the menus and/or toolbar.